 You’re probably scratching your head wondering why I was so excited to try the Aloft – and I don’t blame you.
 The Aloft hotel chain isn’t all that luxurious, but they are consistent and I really like the low-budget/high style thing they have going on.

-I expected this Aloft to be great.
+I expected this one to be as great as the Charlotte Airport Aloft.
 It probably had something to do with the fact that San Francisco is home to some of the biggest and most influential tech companies in the world and I was naturally expecting greatness.
 It would seem that they would want to have one of their best properties on display here, right?

 Location